Gary Pajcic: Politics

-Gary Pajcic managed brother Steve Pajcic's unsuccessful campaign for Florida governor in 1986.
+Gary Pajcic managed brother Steve Pajcic's unsuccessful campaign for Florida governor in 1986 and assisted in the campaigns of Governor Lawton Chiles and President Bill Clinton.

 In 1995, Gary Pajcic and his brother Steve managed Nat Glover's campaign to become Jacksonville's first African-American sheriff.
 Most political "experts" gave Glover little chance of success, but against the odds, the Pajcic brothers campaign strategy gave Sheriff Nat Glover a victory.

 Philanthropy in education

 Besides working as an attorney, Pajcic remained an active proponent of education as a private citizen.
 In 1992, Pajcic and his brother, Steve, established a million dollar endowment at the University of North Florida to pay the full tuition of any graduate of their alma mater, Paxon High School, who was accepted and enrolled at UNF.